snowplow-archive/snowplow.github.com/about/jobs/junior-data-analyst.md

 ## When you will start

 We are looking for a candidate to start with an internship over the summer.
-If that goes we have the possibility of offering a full time position.
+If that goes well we have the possibility of offering a full time position.

-We are flexile on start times.
+We are flexible on start times.

 Interested?
 Send your CV to recruitment@snowplowanalytics.com.